aardappel/lobster/lobster/docs/source/implementation.md

 You can build with CMake on Linux (and possibly other platforms, untested):

+This requires a C++17 compiler, and the mesa dev files should be installed (`apt-get install mesa-common-dev`).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cd dev
 cmake -DCMAKE_BUILD_TYPE=Release && make -j8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It creates in `lobster/lobster`.
 Run it from that directory to access the samples, e.g. `./lobster samples/pythtree.lobster`